AryanK1511/Data-Structures-and-Algorithms-in-Python/README.md

 # Learning Data Structures and Algorithms in Python

-Welcome to my repository dedicated to learning Data Structures and Algorithms in Python!
+This repository is dedicated to learning Data Structures and Algorithms in Python!
 Here, you'll find a collection of files and notes that I've created while exploring various topics in this domain, along with some important mathematical concepts.
 This repository serves as both a learning resource for myself and a reference for anyone else interested in these subjects.

 ## Resources Utilized